 Klee's sensitive interaction of background materials and watercolor is also typical of Rebelle, which makes the program distinctly different from others.
 Just as every musical instrument has its specific sound color, each background used in Rebelle differently interacts with the color.
 In Rebelle you have an opportunity to achieve the contrast organically – you can combine the precise shapes made with selections or stencils with a playful and rather uncontrolled flow of watercolors.Image courtesy of Hidehisa Miyagawa - painted digitally in Rebelle 3

 However, Rebelle has something extra that Klee didn't have back in his days.
 It's time control.
 You can stop or start the color-spreading process in Rebelle at the moment that suits you best.
 You are the conductor of random diffusion processes and can freely move through the interspace of the game and deliberate creation.
 Rebelle is not just a tool for imitating reality.
 It invites the artist to create images of indefinable feelings.
 Unwind with the melody of shapes!Image courtesy of Wolfgang Schweizer - mixed media with Rebelle 3

 Be inspired by reality, but let Rebelle show imaginative color diffusion and airflow while experimenting with its real-world-inspired tools.
 Don’t be afraid to explore different backgrounds and tools, enjoy the creative process, look for hidden and reflections of your artistic mind will be revealed!Paul Klee - Stufung rot/grün

 The list of Paul Klee's paintings can be found here.

-Author Mgr. Ľubomír ZABADAL, PhD. is an expert for traditional art media and assistant professor at Department Of Creative Arts and Art Education at UKF University, Slovakia.
+Author Mgr. Ľubomír ZABADAL, PhD. is an expert in traditional art media and assistant professor at the Department Of Creative Arts and Art Education at UKF University, Slovakia.